idec-teams/2025_LZU-MEDICINE-CHINA/docs/human-practices/collaboration.md

-but also formed a collaborative thinking in the aspects of experimental technology optimization and topic innovation direction, building a cooperative bridge for the two sides to achieve technical breakthrough and promote the industrial application of synthetic biology in the iGEM competition.
+but also formed a collaborative thinking in the aspects of experimental technology optimization and topic innovation direction, building a cooperative bridge for the two sides to achieve technical breakthrough and promote the industrial application of synthetic biology in the iDEC competition.

 ![picture_15](https://static.igem.wiki/teams/5562/collabroation/15.webp)

-### 3.1.3 With the iGEM Team of Ocean University of China (OUC-China)
+### 3.1.3 With the iDEC Team of Ocean University of China (OUC-China)

-Our team participated in an online communication with the iGEM team (OUC-China) at Ocean University of China.
+Our team participated in an online communication with the iDEC team (OUC-China) at Ocean University of China.
 At the meeting, the OUC-China team demonstrated the technical path and achievement promotion mode of its synthetic biology project: At the technical level, the team carried